King Solomon's Mines (1985 film): Plot

-Bockner enters the chamber and quickly lays claim to the treasure, only to be confronted by a wounded, but very much alive, Dogati, who was wearing a protective vest that shielded him from the bullets.
-He then forces Bockner to swallow some of the diamonds, intending to cut him open to retrieve them later on.
-Meanwhile, Umbopo finally corners Gagoola.
-But rather than face his judgment, she instead leaps down one of the volcano's shafts and is incinerated when she lands in the molten lava below.
-However, the reaction causes a series of eruptions throughout the mines.
-Dogati is partially buried when the treasure chamber's ceiling collapses, but Bockner is unharmed.
-He gloats to Dogati after claiming a few more diamonds for himself, then leaves the chamber.
-But not before firing his gun at the ruined ceiling, burying Dogati alive.
-Quatermain, Jesse and Umbopo quickly flee for their lives through the collapsing caverns.
-They cross over a small booby- trapped lake (which one of Bockner's men fell victim to earlier), only to be stopped by Bockner, who demands they surrender their diamonds to him.
-Quatermain places the diamonds on the central stepping stone that triggers the trap and tells Bockner to come take the diamonds himself if he wants them.
-Bockner does so and falls into the lake, only to be seized in the jaws of a Mokele-mbembe and dragged beneath the water.
+Bockner enters the chamber and lays claim to the treasure, only to be confronted by a wounded Dogati, who was wearing a protective vest, who forces Bockner to swallow diamonds, intending to cut him open to retrieve them later on.
+Meanwhile, Umbopo corners Gagoola, who leaps down a volcano's shaft and is incinerated in molten lava, causing eruptions throughout the mines.
+Dogati is partially buried when the chamber's ceiling collapses, but Bockner is unharmed.
+He gloats to Dogati after claiming more diamonds for himself.
+He leaves the chamber after firing at the ceiling, burying Dogati alive.

+Quatermain, Jesse and Umbopo flee through the collapsing caverns crossing a booby-trapped lake, to be stopped by Bockner, who demands their diamonds.
+Quatermain places the diamonds on the trap's trigger.
+Bockner takes the diamonds, falls into the lake, and is seized in the jaws of a Mokele-mbembe.
 The trap resets itself and the diamonds rise back to the surface, but Umbopo warns Quatermain and Jesse not to take them, saying they belong to the mountain.

-The trio continue their escape through the caverns, which becomes even more dangerous as the lava chamber they are in is full of fire and falling rocks.
-Quatermain tells Umbopo to take Jesse through to safety while he follows them.
-But before he can do so, he is struck down by Dogati, who survived the cave-in.
-A brutal fight between them ensues, but Quatermain gains the upper hand at the last instant, sending Dogati falling into the chamber's lava pit to his death.
-Quatermain manages to escape from the mines at the last minute, just as the volcano explodes, sealing the entrance forever.
+The trio continue their escape through the caverns, past lava, fire and falling rocks.
+Quatermain tells Umbopo to take Jesse to safety, and is struck down by Dogati, who survived the cave-in.
+In the ensuing fight, Dogati falls into a lava pit.
+Quatermain escapes from the mines just as the volcano explodes, sealing the entrance forever.

-Returning to the village, Umbopo assumes his rightful place as the ruler of the Kukuanas and he and his people bid a fond farewell to Quatermain and Jesse.
-As they exit the village, they each reveal they had kept a diamond from the mines as a souvenir of their adventure and the movie ends with them kissing outside the village gates.
+Returning to the village, Umbopo assumes his place as the ruler of the Kukuanas.
+He and his people bid a farewell to Quatermain and Jesse.
+While exiting the village, they each reveal they had kept a diamond as a souvenir of their adventure, and kiss.